alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

 ## Low available disc space on /mnt/crawler_worker on mirrorer

 This can be caused when the AWS autoscaler re-spins a VM and the newly created VM does not attach the secondary EBS volume properly.
+In this case, the alert will say `DISK CRITICAL: /mnt/crawler_worker not found`.

 ### Cause